daulat5997/tailwebs/README.md

-# Teacher Portal
+# Tailwebs Teacher Portal

 ## Project Overview
-The Teacher Portal is a simple, scalable web application built using PHP, MySQL, HTML, CSS, and JavaScript.
+The Tailwebs Teacher Portal is a simple, scalable web application built using PHP, MySQL, HTML, CSS, and JavaScript.
 It provides teachers with a user-friendly interface to manage student records, including adding, updating, and deleting students, as well as viewing student lists.

 This project includes:
 - User registration and login functionalities.